hilalkr/connect-four/README.md

 ### Server
 The server component of the Connect Four game is a crucial piece of the architecture, particularly responsible for the AI logic.
+The server side of the application is built using Express.js and integrates with an AI service for game logic.
 It is designed to interact with OpenAI's API to determine the best moves for the AI opponent during gameplay.

 #### AI Logic